Sciencentistguy/jamiequigley.com/index.md

 You might want to take a look at my [github](https://github.com/Sciencentistguy), where I host all of my projects, including this website, which is available under the AGPL.

-I am a Free Software advocate and enthusiast, and a hobbyist data archiver.
-I have a [gitea](https://git.quigley.xyz/explore/repos), where I mirror any Git repos that I have worked on, including those on my github and AUR packages I maintain.
+I am a Free Software advocate and enthusiast, and a hobbyist data archivist.
+I have a [gitea](https://git.quigley.xyz/explore/repos), where I mirror any git repositories that I have worked on, including those on my github and AUR packages I maintain, as well as other git repositories that I think are worth archiving.

 # Contact me